page22emily/Tutorials/RNAseq/README.md

 ### Steps:
 1) Download FASTQs for the samples you want to analyze
+     * This is done with whatever instructions you are given from the company/ source.
+     * For command line users, there is usually a "wget" command option
 2) FASTQC to check for quality control of the reads that you have
+     * Step 1 Code: Command Line: FASTQC_template.sh
+     * Step 2 Code: R for the report: FASTQC_Template.Rmd
 3) Salmon: RNAseq_tutorial_salmon.sh
+     * Code: RNAseq_tutorial_salmon.sh
 4) Tximport and DESeq2: RNAseq_Tutorial_Markdown.Rmd
+     * Code: RNAseq_Tutorial_Markdown.sh

 ### Before you use this code, you will need:
 * FASTQ files.